 An important point to keep in mind when scheduling backups, is timing is key:

-- Take your daily backups after hours, as the backup could adversely affect the performance of the server while it is running
+- Take your daily backups after hours.
+This is because the backup could adversely affect the performance of the server while it is running

 - When recovering, make sure to use the database and archive backups from the same night.
 Mixing and matching will just lead to errors and problems in the system